12 Skin conditions

 This is a rash around the mouth caused by excessive licking or thumb-sucking.
 The lips are also dry and sore.
 The saliva irritates the lips and skin.
 Lip-licking and thumb-sucking are habits.
 The red scaly rash around the mouth, and the dry, chapped lips, get better when the habit stops.

 1% hydrocortisone cream for a few days clears the rash.
 Petroleum jelly (Vaseline) can then be used to protect the skin.
-Lip cream will moisturize and protect the lips.
+Lip cream will moisturise and protect the lips.

 12-40 What is seborrhoeic dermatitis?